TrainWeb.org Facebook Page

 Pennsylvania Railroad GG-1 4800 built by Baldwin/General Electric in 1934.
 It is the only one to have a riveted body instead of a welded body and was given the name “Old Rivets” affectionately.

 The entrance to the Railroad Museum of Pennsylvania.
-We walked inside and told them we were from Trainweb.com and they let us in for free.
-We met the Museum Director who told us that his next wish is to have a roundhouse built but is waiting on funds to do so.
-We started our look around.
+We walked inside and told them we were from Trainweb.com and they gave us a complimentary admission then met the Museum Director who told us that his next wish is to have a roundhouse built, but is waiting on funds to do so.
+We then started to explore.

 A horse carriage.